 Your Directors thank all share-owners business partners and allmembers of the ONGC Family for their faith trust and confidence reposed in the Board.

-Your Directors wish to place on record their sincere appreciation forthe unstinting efforts and dedicated contributions put in by the ONGCians at all levelsto ensure that the Company continues to grow and excel.
+Your Directors wish to place on record their sincere appreciation forthe unstinting efforts and dedicated contributions put in by the ONGCians at all levelsin spite of the challenging and unprecedented pandemic situation to ensure that theCompany continues to sustain grow and excel.

 | ||On behalf of the Board of Directors |